MileHacker Logo

 • Tipping: Not customary in Japan.
 Service charges are often included in higher-end establishments or not expected.

 • Money-Saving: Walk or cycle in Arashiyama.
-Pack snacks and drinks from convenience stores.
+Pack some food and drinks from convenience stores.
 Utilize public transport with passes.

 • Payment Preference: Carry cash for smaller shops and area hangouts.